openstack/nova/doc/source/admin/networking.rst

 .. versionadded:: 12.0.0 (Liberty)

-.. versionchanged:: 24.0.0 (Xena)
+.. versionchanged:: 25.0.0 (Yoga)

-   Support for configuring multiqueue via the ``hw:vif_multiqueue_enabled`` flavor extra spec was introduced in the Xena (24.0.0) release.
+   Support for configuring multiqueue via the ``hw:vif_multiqueue_enabled`` flavor extra spec was introduced in the Yoga (25.0.0) release.

 .. important::